-(1) A school may have boarding school facilities that constitute a structural unit of the school under the statutes of the school.

-(2) Extracurricular activities ensuring the learning, living and education conditions that comply with the needs and interests of students as well as with the security and health protection requirements are organised in boarding school facilities.
+- (1) A school may have boarding school facilities that constitute a structural unit of the school under the statutes of the school. - (2) Extracurricular activities ensuring the learning, living and education conditions that comply with the needs and interests of students as well as with the security and health protection requirements are organised in boarding school facilities.

-(3) The minister responsible for the field establishes the conditions of and procedure for operation of boarding school facilities.

-(4) The organisation of the life of students in boarding school facilities and the conditions of and procedure for admission to and exclusion from boarding school facilities are specified in the internal rules of the boarding school facilities.
+- (3) The minister in charge of the policy sector establishes the conditions of and procedure for operation of boarding school facilities. - (4) The organisation of the life of students in boarding school facilities and the conditions of and procedure for admission to and exclusion from boarding school facilities are specified in the internal rules of the boarding school facilities.
 The head of school establishes the internal rules of the boarding school facilities and these are submitted to the teachers' council, board of trustees and student council for the expression of an opinion before establishment.
-The minister responsible for the field may establish the general conditions of and procedure for admission of students to state-supported places in the boarding school facilities specified in subsection 7 of this section.

-(6) At the request of the owner of a school, the responsible for the field designates a municipal or private school whose existing boarding school facilities or whose boarding school facilities to be formed contain statesupported places for the basic education-acquiring children of families who have difficulties coping (hereinafter state-supported place in boarding school facilities) and establish the number of state-supported places in the boarding school facilities in these schools.
-[RT I, 04.07.2017, 1 - entry into force 01.09.2017]
+The minister in charge of the policy sector may establish the general conditions of and procedure for admission of students to state-supported places in the boarding school facilities specified in subsection 7 of this section. - (5) [Repealed RT I, 11.07.2013, 1 entry into force 01.09.2013] - (6) At the request of the owner of a school, the minister in charge of the policy sector designates a municipal or private school whose existing boarding school facilities or whose boarding school facilities to be formed contain state-supported places for the basic education-acquiring children of families who have difficulties coping (hereinafter state-supported place in boarding school facilities) and establish the number of state-supported places in the boarding school facilities in these schools.

-(7) A reasoned application of the rural municipality or city government of the place of residence of the student and the consent of the student or a parent of the student who has limited active legal capacity serves as the basis for the admission of the student to a state-supported place in boarding school facilities.
-[RT I, 04.07.2017, 1 - entry into force 01.09.2017]
+[RT I, 04.07.2017, 1 entry into force 01.09.2017] - (7) A reasoned application of the rural municipality or city government of the place of residence of the student and the consent of the student or a parent of the student who has limited active legal capacity serves as the basis for the admission of the student to a state-supported place in boarding school facilities.

-(8) The following is specified in a reasoned application of a rural municipality or city government:

-1) the term during which the student must be provided with accommodation in the boarding school facilities;

-2) deficiencies in caring for and raising the student or other circumstances that prevent the student from performing the duty to attend school:

-3) other social welfare measures taken with regard to the student and parents along with the reasons as to why these have not proven sufficient or why their use is not possible;

-4) types and scope of assistance rendered to the student and parents during the time of staying at the boarding school facilities.

-(9) A student admitted to a state-supported place in boarding school facilities is, at least until the end of the current academic quarter, allowed to go to the school in whose structural unit the boarding school facilities are.
+[RT I, 04.07.2017, 1 entry into force 01.09.2017] - (8) The following is specified in a reasoned application of a rural municipality or city government: - 1) the term during which the student must be provided with accommodation in the boarding school facilities; - 2) deficiencies in caring for and raising the student or other circumstances that prevent the student from performing the duty to attend school; - 3) other social welfare measures taken with regard to the student and parents along with the reasons as to why these have not proven sufficient or why their use is not possible; - 4) types and scope of assistance rendered to the student and parents during the time of staying at the boarding school facilities. - (9) A student admitted to a state-supported place in boarding school facilities is, at least until the end of the current academic quarter, allowed to go to the school in whose structural unit the boarding school facilities are.